Dajgui/GoFront/README.md

 # GoFront
-How do you build webpages without a JS framework
+How do you build webpages without a JS frameworks